ryan-miller33/cpu-temprature-monitor/README.md

 Reference the code snippets for additional clarification!

-Check out the .ino file for more code examples!
+Check out the .ino file for full code example!

+**Note: The .ino file was translated from the original C++ code language to standard C language**

 ## Takeaways